backdrop-contrib/ip_geoloc/README.txt

 First, if you are using IP Geolocation mainly for its Views mapping interface to other modules, then here's a configuration shortcut.
 Download and enable IP Geolocation like any other module.
 Visit its configuration page, .../admin/config/system/ip_geoloc.
+If you intend to use IP Geolocation's built-in interface to Google Maps, untick all "Data collection option" boxes.
+If you intend to use IP Geolocation with the OpenLayers module and also wish to show and center on the visitor's HTML-5 retrieved location, then you do need to tick the first "Data collection option" and select applicable roles below it.

-Untick both the "Data collection option" boxes.
-That's it!
-You are now ready to map your View of Location, Geofield or Geolocation data and optionally center that map on the visitor's HTML5-retrieved location.
+You are now ready to map your View of Location, Geofield or Geolocation data and optionally center that map on the visitor's location.

 If you want to center the map on the visitor's location, but don't want to use the HTML5 style of location retrieval involving a browser prompt, you may want